andybeesalada/andybeesalada.github.io/index.md

   <!-- Caption -->
   <p style="font-size: 0.95em; text-align: center; color: #b0b0b0; margin-top: 12px; line-height: 1.5;">
     <b>Toroidal axes</b><br>
-    We'll call the orange upward arrow the z axis.
-The pink arrow in-plane with the torus that is facing outwards is the "radial" axis,
+    We'll call the orange upward arrow $\hat z$.
+The pink arrow in-plane with the torus that is facing outwards is the "radial" axis, $\hat r$.
+Finally, the green ring     around the torus is the $\hat\theta$ axis, which we'll define to be counter-clockwise (towards the blue arrows).
   </p>
   </div>